MatthewJin001/GPA-HEC/README.md

 It works well on MATLAB R2023a.
 The GPAs themselves do not use any solvers, while comparison algorithms and evaluation need the solvers in Optimization Toolbox.

 ### Main Instructions
-To run the GMAM calibration, call
+To run the GPAM calibration, call
 ```
 [out] = Algo19_GPAM(bRie,btie,qij,pattern,patternX,patternY,K)
 ```